VCU School of Business: 1986 Experimental Economics Lab

-1994 Fast Track M.B.A. & International Business Forum
+1994 Fast Track MBA & International Business Forum

-The VCU Executive M.B.A. (formerly the Fast Track Executive M.B.A.) was founded in 1994 and has attracted more than 1,000 mid-level executives and professionals.
-The first International Business Forum started in 1994 due to a grant from Universal Corp.
+The VCU Executive MBA (formerly the Fast Track Executive MBA) was founded in 1994 and has attracted more than 1,000 mid-level executives and professionals.
+Universal Corp provided a grant in 1994 that allowed VCU to establish the first International Business Forum.

-1999-2007 Campaign for the School of Business
+1999–2007 Campaign for the School of Business

-Steven A. Markel, vice chairman of Markel Corp. and chair of the school's executive leadership committee, and William H. Goodwin Jr., president and CEO of CCA Industries Inc. and chair of the VCU School of Engineering foundation, came up with the idea to join forces and expand VCU's campus across Belvidere Street.
-An initial $10 million gift from Steve and Kathie Markel (the largest in school's history) and $1 milliner from Tom and Vickie Snead jump started the business campaign.
-The School of Business Foundation raised $51.5 million, which funded the construction of Snead Hall.
+Steven A. Markel, vice chairman of Markel Corporation, who was also chair of the school's executive leadership committee, and William H. Goodwin Jr., president and CEO of CCA Industries Inc. chaired of the VCU School of Engineering foundation.
+He came up with the idea to join forces and expand VCU's campus across Belvidere Street.
+An initial $10 million gift from Steve and Kathie Markel (the largest donation in the school's history) and $1 million from Tom and Vickie Snead, initiated a business campaign to bring more donated funds into the School of Business Foundation.
+The Foundation raised $51.5 million, which funded the construction of Snead Hall.

 2007 Business Career Services

-Prior to 2007, students were given advice and steered toward internships and jobs by faculty, the University Career Center and alumni volunteers.
-Integrated into Snead Hall was a dedicated space for career services catered to business students.
+Prior to 2007, students were given advice and steered toward internships and jobs by faculty, the University Career Center, and alumni volunteers.
+Among its other functions, VCU Integrated a dedicated space for career services catered to business students into Snead Hall.

 2008 VCU da Vinci Center

-The da Vinci Center of Innovation was created.
+The da Vinci Center of Innovation was created in 2008.
 The da Vinci Center combines the VCU School of Engineering, VCU School of the Arts and the VCU School of Business into innovation teams that work on creative ways to solve business problems.

 Campus

 Snead Hall opened for use to the School of Business in January 2008.
 Along with traditional classroom and faculty offices, the 145,000 square-foot, four-story facility includes a capital markets center and trading room, central atrium with a student commons and cafe, Business and Engineering Career Center, Center for Corporate Education, auditorium, collaborative learning rooms, tiered case study classrooms and team-building breakout rooms.

 The current master plan calls for an Executive Center to be built on the block that is located east of the current business building.
-The 130,000 sqftbuilding is estimated to cost 65 million.
+The 130,000 sqftbuilding is estimated to cost $65 million.